This Sweet and Sour Chicken or Pork Recipe is everyone's favorite!

-- One can of beer or 1 1/2 c. water, but water is pretty blah, you'll need extra seasoning if you use water.
+- One can of beer or 1 1/2 cup water, but water is pretty blah, you'll need extra seasoning.

 - Beef tallow for frying, if you can't find it locally, find a healthy source online for beef tallow (rendered beef fat) and healthy meats, and to see which items are on sale.
 (Find the smaller tub of beef tallow here.)

-- Fruits and veggies of your choice: pineapple chunks or bits (if you buy the canned, it’s easy to find some without HFCS), green or other colored peppers cut into small pieces, onions, mushrooms, cherry tomatoes (halved), carrots julienned or sliced.
-Be creative!
+- Fruits and veggies of your choice: pineapple in its own juice (see sauce ingredients below), green or other colored peppers cut into small pieces, onions, mushrooms, carrots julienned or sliced.